Skip to content

 This can be changed later, and this can be overridden for a specific table.

-Should the script add a separate database for tests:
+Add a separate database for tests?

-Do you want object factories for writing tests?
+Add object factories for writing tests?

 package.json